• Skip to primary navigation

 makeanddocrew.com

 The classic look of this V-neck is perfect to dress up or down.
-Free pattern includes a schematic to illustrate how truly easy the construction of this basic crochet sweater pattern really is.
+Free pattern includes a schematic to illustrate how truly easy the construction is.
 Guest design by Two Brothers Blankets.

 Get the Pattern